mhmdcs/octonyah-cms/README.md

 - ✅ Pagination support
 - ✅ Browse programs by category or type
 - ✅ Public API endpoints for exploration

+## Service Layout

+This repository follows a NestJS monorepo layout with two microservices and one shared library:

+- `apps/cms-service` – Internal CMS microservice responsible for authoring, validating, and publishing programs.
+- `apps/discovery-service` – Public-facing microservice that exposes search/browse APIs for end users.
+- `libs/shared-programs` – Shared TypeORM entities, enums, and future cross-service contracts.

+Each service has its own entry point (`main.ts`), module tree, Swagger document, and can be deployed/scaled independently.
+Shared code is imported through path aliases (`@octonyah/shared-programs`) to keep the services decoupled while avoiding duplication.

 ## Tech Stack